freeverseio/laos-public-docs/guides/how-to-with-api/ipfs-upload.md

    - If running your own IPFS node, ensure it is up and reachable.
    - Otherwise, register with a public pinning service like Pinata or Infura.
+   - You can use the following example script to [upload NFT media and metadata to Pinata using API](https://github.com/freeverseio/laos-examples/blob/main/ipfs-uploader.js).
+Alternatively, you can follow the next steps to manually upload the media to IPFS.

 ### 2. Upload your media files